stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.1.0-beta-2, 2024-02-xx

 * New: Multiple graphs.
-Each graph can be configured to show the analysis of one or more channels.
+  * Each graph can be configured to show the analysis of one or more channels.
+  * A graph can be flipped horizontally or vertically.
 * New: Context menu item to freeze and unfreeze the component.
 * Improved: Rendering and spectrum computation are not performed when the component window is hidden (to reduce the load on the computer).